 4 Start well.
 Get there in plenty of time to avoid a feeling of pressure and rushing which you then carry into the race.
 Develop a process of concentrating into spatial thinking before the start, so that you are fully tuned in before you actually start running, and you no longer have to take so long to get into the Flow on the way to the first control.

 5 Understand how to manage your concentration through the race to be able to stay the distance, especially on long courses.

 Once you are carefully analysing your races, you can identify what you need to work on to improve.
 Take control of your own development as an orienteer!
 It will help to discuss this with other experienced orienteers and club coaches.
 You can find many ideas to develop your training at

 Conclusion – How far can you take your skills?

 In conclusion, if you are wondering how much further you can take your orienteering technique, well the answer is a very long way indeed!

 Take a look at multiple World Champion Thierry Guergiou’s approach and be amazed!
 The simplest messages to take away from his approach are that there is always room for improvement and that all time spent running with a map navigating is invaluable.

-These articles about Thiery’s orienteering technique (on O-training.net) give just a flavour of what else you can explore:
+These articles about Thierry’s orienteering technique (on World of O) give just a flavour of what else you can explore:

-Details of the book are under the Books and Resources section
+Details of The Wining Eye are under the Books and Resources section